ajaypeesa/DevOps-Interview-Guide/3. Configuration managment tool/README.md

 Ansible Vault is a feature that allows users to encrypt values and data structures within Ansible projects.
 This enables the secure storage of sensitive data, like passwords, within a repository without exposing them.

 ---
+# Ansible Architecture

+Ansible is designed to be minimalist, consistent, secure, and highly reliable.
+The main components that form the architecture of Ansible include:

+## 1. **Control Node**

+- The machine where Ansible is installed and from which all tasks and playbooks are run.
+- It communicates with the target machines over SSH.

+## 2. **Managed Nodes (or Hosts)**

+- The servers you're managing with Ansible.
+- They don't require any agent installation.
+Instead, they only need to have SSH service running, and Python installed (for most modules).

+## 3. **Inventory**

+- A list that defines the hosts and groups of hosts upon which commands, modules, and tasks in a playbook operate.
+- Can be static (file-based) or dynamic (retrieved from a dynamic source, like a cloud provider).

+## 4. **Playbook**

+- Written in YAML, playbooks are the blueprints of automation tasks in Ansible.
+- Defines a series of tasks to be executed on a managed node, ensuring desired configuration state.

+## 5. **Roles**

+- Provide a way to bundle automation content and make it reusable.
+- Roles can be used within playbooks and distributed via Ansible Galaxy.

+## 6. **Modules**

+- Units of code Ansible executes.
+Each module has a particular use, from administering users on a specific type of database to managing VM cloud instances.
+- Ansible has hundreds of built-in modules.

+## 7. **Facts**

+- Global variables that contain information about the system, like network interfaces or operating system.
+- Ansible gathers these facts for the managed nodes before executing tasks.

+## 8. **Plugins**

+- Additional pieces of code that augment Ansible's core functionality.
+- Examples include Action Plugins, Callback Plugins, and Connection Plugins.

+## 9. **APIs**

+- Ansible provides an API for integration with other tools and systems.
+- Tower API (related to Ansible Tower) can be used for various tasks, such as triggering Ansible jobs, retrieving results, and managing inventories.

+## 10. **Ansible Tower (or AWX, the open-source version)**

+- A web-based UI and RESTful API backend for Ansible.
+- Provides features like role-based access control, job scheduling, and graphical inventory management.

+## 11. **Ansible Vault**

+- Allows users to encrypt sensitive data in playbooks or roles, ensuring that data like passwords are secure.

+### Conclusion:
+Understanding the architecture of Ansible provides clarity when setting up, managing, and troubleshooting Ansible-based environments.
+With its agentless architecture and modularity, Ansible offers a flexible approach to automation suitable for a wide range of environments and tasks.

+---

 # Push vs. Pull Configuration Management in DevOps